6 (Re)Sampling

 # try another random variable, such as rexp(100) instead of runif(100)

 It is beyond this class to prove this result mathematically, but you should know that not all sampling distributions are standard normal.
 The CLT approximation is better for “large \(n\)” datasets with “well behaved” variances.
-The CLT does not apply to “extreme” statistics.
+The CLT also does not apply to “extreme” statistics.

 Code